 You can expect your employer to make 'reasonable adjustments' to working arrangements and policies, as well as physical aspects of a workplace if, without these, you would be placed at a disadvantage compared to individuals who are not disabled.

 The duty is owed to you as an individual.
 In particular, this means that you should be properly consulted, and that any adjustments should be appropriate to your needs.

 In assessing what is reasonable, consideration is given to factors such as: how practicable it is for the employer to make the adjustments and the extent to which these could disrupt the employer's business activities; the financial and other costs; and the availability of financial or other arrangements to support the changes.

-The fact that non-disabled workers don’t benefit from the same adjustment is irrelevant to the question of whether it is reasonable or not.
+The fact that non-disabled workers don’t get to benefit from the same adjustment is irrelevant to the question of whether it is reasonable or not.

 Assistance with the cost of adjustments may be available through the Access to Work scheme.
 You cannot be made to pay for the cost of adjustments.

 Stay up to date with the TUC and get the latest news and get early access.